 - Host the Lectureship in Values and Ethics.
-It is best to plan this program as close to Lectureship as possible. - Choose to provide a brief overview on the outcomes of the Lectureship including the number of attendees, new stories generated, anecdotal information collected, feedback from the speaker or anyone else associated with the event.
-This may also be an opportunity to celebrate those who helped to organize the event. - Copy of the learning outcomes or purpose of the Lectureship speaker for each small group.
+It is best to plan this program as close to Lectureship as possible. - Chapters may choose to provide a brief overview on the outcomes of Lectureship including number of attendees, new stories generated, anecdotal information collected, feedback from the speaker or anyone else associated with the event.
+This is also an opportunity to celebrate the director of Lectureship and/or vp: Foundation or any others who helped to organize the event. - Copy of the learning outcomes or purpose of the Lectureship speaker for each small group.

 15/15 Key Points Ask each small group member to share their key takeaway or main point from the event and how they would implement that key point in their life.
 Limit each member to one main point due to time constraints.
 Examples from past lectureships: Topic: Mia Hamm discussed being a leader in her sport and in her philanthropic efforts.

-Question for small group: How do you strive to be a leader in something you care about?
+- Question for small group: How do you strive to be a leader in something you care about? - Topic: Elizabeth Smart discussed life after a tragic event and advocated for change regarding child abduction and recovery programs. - Question for small group: What do you want to advocate for?

-Topic: Elizabeth Smart discussed life after a tragic event and advocated for change regarding child abduction and recovery programs.
-Question for small group: What do you want to advocate for?
-10/25 Connection to Article II Ask each small group member to discuss what the speaker's mission was and how it connects to Article II: The objects of this Fraternity shall be to foster high ideals of friendship among women, to promote their educational and cultural interests, to create in them a true sense of social responsibility and to develop in them the best qualities of character.
-Foundation Support 10/35 Remind small group members that the Lectureship is the result of fundraising from the group as well as a matching gift from the Delta Gamma Foundation.
-Ask the group the following questions: Why is it important to have financial support for this Lectureship? • Think about how you align your financial gifts with your values and ethics - what would you or do you give to?
-10/45 Values & Ethics Ask the following question: • Pretend it's 20 years from now and you have been asked to serve as a Lectureship speaker.
+10/25 | Connection to Article II

+Ask each small group member to discuss what the speaker's mission was and how it connects to Article II: The objects of this Fraternity shall be to foster high ideals of friendship among women, to promote their educational and cultural interests, to create in them a true sense of social responsibility and to develop in them the best qualities of character.

+10/35 | Foundation Support

+Remind small group members that the Lectureship is the result of fundraising from the chapter as well as a matching gift from the Delta Gamma Foundation.
+Ask the group the following questions:

+- Why is it important to have financial support for this Lectureship? - Think about how you align your financial gifts with your values and ethics what would you or do you give to?

+10/45 | Values & Ethics

+• Pretend it's 20 years from now and you have been asked to serve as a Lectureship speaker.
 What values and ethics would you talk about?

 Thank the small group members for sharing and remind them to continue to think and act on the ideas discussed today.

-Groups may attend campus or community events that relate to one of the four pillars of Article II and host a facilitation after the event to satisfy a DG Dialogue.

-Groups may select to develop their own program for any of the four values.
-In order to conduct a group-developed program, utilize the following template and submit it six weeks prior to the scheduled program to your RCS/CAC/NCC and to DGDialogues@deltagamma.org for approval.
+Chapters may select to develop their own program for any of the four values.
+In order to conduct a chapter-developed program, utilize the following template and submit it 6 weeks prior to the scheduled program to your RCS/CAC/NCC and to the assistant executive director & director of education & development (DGDialogues@deltagamma.org) for approval.

-Brief Description: [Complete the following prompt ...
-As a result of this program, participants will be able to...]
+Learning Objectives: [Complete the following prompt ...
+As a result of this program, participants will be able to ...]